Kirnata/Libft/README.md

 1.  **Libc Functions:** Some of the standard C functions
 2.  **Additional functions:** Functions that will be useful for later projects
 3.  **Bonus Functions:** Functions that will be useful for linked list manipulation
-4.  **Personal Functions:** Functions I believe will be useful later.

 ### List of functions
 Libc functions | Additional functions | Bonus Functions